-Knowledge River Funds
+Knowledge River Scholarship Fund

 Knowledge River is an educational experience within the School of information (SI) that focuses on educating information professionals who have experience with and sensitivity to Latino and Native American populations.
 Knowledge River fosters an understanding of library and information issues from the perspectives of Latino and Native Americans and advocates for culturally sensitive library and information services to these communities.
-Scholarship funds will be used to support Knowledge River Scholars, which as selected each year to participate in the program.
+Scholarship funds will be used to support Knowledge River Scholars, which are selected each year to participate in the program.

 For more information on these named scholarships, or if you are interested in creating a named or endowed scholarship with the School of Information, please contact the SI Business Office at (520) 621-3565 or firstname.lastname@example.org.